DeepakVadgama/deepakvadgama.github.io/_posts/poems/2014-12-14-my-underflow.md

 If nothing else, people will call us chummy

-If rivers are experiences with our closed ones in tow..
+If rivers are experiences, with our closed ones in tow..
 Then these memories are the energetic underflow